 Table 1: Test errors of three machine learning methods on four data sets.
 Calculated with a 10-fold cross validation.
 Each cell shows the average test error of all folds plus the standard deviation.

 If you compare the averages test errors above with the single fold test errors we calculated before, you can see that the differences are sometimes quite high.

 In general, the single test errors are in the range of one standard deviation away from the average value delivered by the cross validation but the differences can still be dramatic (see for example Random Forest on Ionosphere).

 This is exactly the result of the selection bias and the reason you should always go with a cross validation instead of a single calculation on only one hold-out data set.

 But there is also a drawback which is the higher runtime.
 Performing a 10-fold cross validation on your data means that you now need to build 10 models instead of one, which dramatically increases the computation time.
 If this becomes an issue, you will see the number of folds being decreased to values as little as 3 to 5 folds instead.

 In conclusion, there are a few things that I hope you will take away from this article including:

 - You can always build a holdout set of your data not used for training in order to calculate the much more reliable test error.

-- Cross-validation is a perfect way to make full use of your data without leaking information into the training phase.
+- Cross validation is a perfect way to make full use of your data without leaking information into the training phase.
 It should be your standard approach for validating any predictive model.

-Want to follow along with all of the examples in this Series?
-Load the below zip file of data and processes into your RapidMiner repository.
-If you need directions on how to add files to your repository, the following RapidMiner Community post will walk you through the process: How to Share RapidMiner Repositories.
+Want to follow along with other examples?
+Load this file of data and processes into your RapidMiner repository: Data & processes.zip for “Learn the Right Way to Validate Models”.
+If you need direction on how to add files to your repository, this post will help: How to Share RapidMiner Repositories.